 Alternatives should avoid or minimize impacts to jurisdictional waters of the U.S., including wetlands.
 The number of surface water crossings and acres of jurisdictional features potentially affected by each of the alternatives will be identified and compared.
 Level 2 screening will be based on an assessment of each alternative's probable impact to jurisdictional waters.
-Level 3 screening will be based on the number and acres of surface water crossings and wetlands (by type) impacted by each alternative.
+Level 3 screening will be based on the number/linear feet of surface water crossings and the acres of wetlands impacted by each alternative.